 *Dr. Wen is currently supervising/seeking graduate students at the University of Ottawa with interest in epidemiologic research using advanced statistical analysis for large and complex population health databases

 OMNI Clinician Scientist

-Dr. El-Chaâr is a perinatalologist at The Ottawa Hospital and program director for the Maternal Fetal Medicine Fellowship Program.
+Dr. El-Chaâr is a perinatalologist at The Ottawa Hospital.
 She is an Associate Scientist at The Ottawa Hospital Research Institute and Assistant Professor in the Department of Obstetrics and Gynecology at the University of Ottawa where she holds a Junior Clinical Research Chair in Perinatal Research and Epidemiology.
 Dr. El-Chaâr’s research interests include assessing maternal and neonatal outcomes in pre-existing maternal health conditions, evaluating interpregnancy health and care patterns among high-risk obstetrical patients, and supporting research that promotes breastfeeding initiatives.

 Dr. El-Chaâr is a co-lead of the COVID-19 Ontario Pregnancy Event (COPE) Network, an Ontario-based research network of maternity care specialists and scientists, that was setup to address critical knowledge gaps about the impact of COVID-19 on the obstetrical population and their newborns.
 Under her leadership, this network is pivoting to assess vaccine immunogenicity in pregnancy and during lactation (PLAN-V Study).

 *Dr. El-Chaâr is currently supervising/seeking graduate students at the University of Ottawa